thcrull/fabric-ipfs-interface/README.md

 ### To run the IPFS interface example
 All commands should be run from the root of this repository.

-If the IPFS has not been instatiated, run the commands:
+If the IPFS has not been instantiated, run the commands:
 ```bash
 tar -xvzf kubo_v0.38.1_linux-amd64.tar.gz
 cd kubo